Fabrifio/gravity-glitch-net/README.md

 - 667 instances for validation;
 - 1121 instances for test.

-# Repository structure
-- /models is the folder containing the CNNs, BiLSTM and SLP models after training.
-- /dataset is the folder containing the initial dataset partitioned in four parts, each associated with glitch images with a specific time window, and the four datasets of feature vectors.

-# Execution guide
-In order to perform the training of all the CNNs and of the BiLSTM and SLP, the execution must follow these steps:

-1. Run the branch_gravity.m program to train the four CNNs, one for each glitch time window.
-2. Once the CNNs are saved in /models, run dataset_create.m to create the four datasets of feature vectors, each related to glitches of a specific time window.
-3. Run the bilstm_gravity.m and slp_gravity.m to train respectively the BiLSTM and SLP models.
-4. Run met_metrics.m to test the performance of either or both the BiLSTM and SLP models, with also the plot of the confusion matrix.

 ### Download Link
 https://mega.nz/file/RAY2xDCC#Ky0WeV72GsHujEsWQ_w6AsS20-kKPFU9yNW9dLAdzA0

+# Execution Guide
+In order to perform the training of all the CNNs and of the BiLSTM and SLP, the execution must follow these steps:

+1. Run the `branch_gravity.m` program to train the four CNNs, one for each glitch time window;
+2. Once the CNNs are saved in `/models`, run `dataset_create.m` to create the four datasets of feature vectors, each related to glitches of a specific time window;
+3. Run the `bilstm_gravity.m` and `slp_gravity.m` to train respectively the BiLSTM and SLP models;
+4. Run `met_metrics.m` to test the performance of either or both the BiLSTM and SLP models, with also the plot of the confusion matrix.

 # Authors
 - Federico Pivotto, 2121720